panCtrlV/bigDataStat-book/virtual_machine_cluster.md

 ![Step 7 of creating the first VM](./figures/vbox_new_vm_step7.jpg)

 After the seven steps above, our first VM is created in Virtual Box with the virtual hard disk file created.
 This is like we have assemabled a physical computer.
 The next step for building a full-fledged computer node is to install the operating system.

+### 1.3.
+Installing the Operating System

+At the time of writing this book, the long term supper (LTS)[^explain_LTS] version of Ubuntu server is 14.04.4[^download_link].
+Though the latest version is 15.10 is available, we choose to use a more stable version.
+We choose the server distribution instead of the desktop distribution is because we want to keep the system light-weight.
+Since the memory and disk storage is limited on a personal computer, we want to keep the operating system as minimal as possible.

+[^explain_LTS]: More details about LTS can be found at [https://wiki.ubuntu.com/LTS](https://wiki.ubuntu.com/LTS).
+[^download_link]: Ubuntu 14.04.4 ISO can be downloaded from the server page [http://www.ubuntu.com/download/server](http://www.ubuntu.com/download/server)

 ## 2. Create more nodes and connect as a cluster